 3. Factory-Trading Hybrids

 Some legitimate factories operate trading divisions.
-Know which products they actually manufacture.
+Know which products they actually manufacture vs. source elsewhere.

 But Alibaba's verification badges only confirm they paid fees and submitted documentation.
-It doesn't verify production capability, financial stability, or quality standards.
+They don't verify production capability, financial stability, or quality standards.

 For UK businesses, Alibaba = Yellow Pages of Chinese manufacturing.